NicoB-UOL/TopicFunder/README.md

 TopicFunder
 ===========

-TopicFunder is an R package that extracts funding information from the DFG-Database (GEPRIS) and produces dataframes for further analysis and visualization.
+TopicFunder is a R package that extracts funding information from the DFG-Database (GEPRIS) and produces dataframes for further analysis and visualization.
 It originated as a by-product of a master's thesis at the University of Oldenburg, Germany and is developed and maintained by Nico Blokker and Alena Klenke.

 Please cite as: